HEAD AND NECK CANCER

 Oral cancer screening is costly.

 During screening for oral cancer, patient will be subjected to simple examination.
-Only if the clinician is suspicious, he will be subjected to biopsy and imaging.
+Only if the clinician is suspicious, the patient will be subjected to biopsy and imaging.
 The screening process is as LESS as it can be.

 I will not be able to lead normal life after cancer surgery.